Best daily deals

 How to change your default keyboard on Android

 Android keyboards have come a long way from being a simple typing tool.
-Both native and third-party options support multiple languages, different input methods, dedicated sections for emojis, GIFs, stickers, and built-in translate functions.
+Both native and third-party options support several languages, different input methods, dedicated sections for emojis, GIFs, stickers, and sometimes even built-in translate functions.
 While native keyboards are powerful, you might want to mix things up depending on your needs.
 Here’s how to change your keyboard on Android.

 QUICK ANSWER

-To change your keyboard on Android, go to Settings > System settings > Keyboard and input method > Current keyboard and choose the keyboard (the steps might differ a little depending on your phone).
+To change your keyboard on Android, go to Settings > System > Keyboard > øn-screen keyboard and enable the keyboard.
 You can download third-party keyboards from the Google Play Store.

 JUMP TO KEY SECTIONS